Unic-X/hack-a-sol/README.md

     - Construct a model to predict the player's performance in an upcoming match against the same opponent.
     - Incorporate various scenarios and historical data to provide a well-rounded forecast, explaining the basis of predictions and potential influencing factors.

-3. **Comprehensive Reporting**:
-    - Produce a detailed report summarizing the analysis, highlighting significant patterns, and providing an in-depth explanation of the predictive model.
-    - Ensure the report clearly outlines the insights gained from the analysis and the rationale behind the predictions made.

 ## Features

 - **Web Scraping**: Collect player performance data from online sources.